-January 8, 2019
+January 12, 2021

-By: Matthew B. Grunert
+By: Matthew B. Grunert and Scott C. Sanders

-Now that 2019 has begun, corporations should be aware of IRS reporting requirements regarding certain 2018 stock transactions with their employees.
+Now that 2021 is here, corporations should be aware of IRS reporting requirements regarding certain 2020 stock transactions with their employees.

-Section 6039 of the Internal Revenue Code of 1986, as amended (the "Code"), requires a corporation to report (i) the transfer by the corporation of its stock with respect to the exercise of an incentive stock option ("ISO") and (ii) the initial transfer of legal title to the corporation's stock acquired at a discount pursuant to an employee stock purchase plan ("ESPP").
-Specifically, Section 6039(a) of the Code requires corporations to file information returns relating to such exercises and transfers with the Internal Revenue Service (the "IRS"), while Section 6039(b) of the Code requires corporations to furnish that information to each employee exercising an ISO or receiving legal title upon the initial transfer of the corporation's stock acquired under an ESPP.
+Section 6039 of the Internal Revenue Code of 1986, as amended (the "Code"), requires a corporation to report (i) the transfer by the corporation of its stock with respect to the exercise of an incentive stock option ("ISO") and (ii) the initial transfer of legal title to the corporation's stock acquired at a discount pursuant to an employee stock purchase plan ("ESPP") if such transfer under the ESPP is with respect to an exercise price that is either (I) less than the value of the stock on the date of grant or (II) not fixed or determinable on the date of grant.
+Specifically, Section 6039(a) of the Code requires corporations to file information returns relating to such exercises and transfers with the Internal Revenue Service (the "IRS"), while Section 6039(b) of the Code requires corporations to furnish that information to each employee exercising an ISO or receiving, in the circumstances described herein, legal title upon the initial transfer of the corporation's stock acquired under an ESPP.